-As at 01 Jul 2016 Version 00-h0-01 page 95 r.
+As at 24 Oct 2016 Version 00-j0-01 page 95 r.
 151

-- (2) An assessor who, in accordance with these regulations, is determining whether a vehicle is a statutory write-off must - (a) conduct tests on the vehicle which enable the condition of the vehicle to be assessed in accordance with the Technical Guide; and - (b) assess the results of those tests in accordance with the Technical Guide. - (3) In subregulation (2) -
+- (2) An assessor who, in accordance with these regulations, is determining whether a vehicle is a statutory write-off must - conduct tests on the vehicle which enable the condition of the vehicle to be assessed in accordance with the Technical Guide: and - (b) assess the results of those tests in accordance with the Technical Guide. - In subregulation (2) -